hyperledger-archives/indy-sdk/docs/configuration.md

 ```

 ## Indy-CLI
-There is Command Line Interface (CLI) built over Libindy which provides a set of commands to:
+There is a Command Line Interface (CLI) built over Libindy which provides a set of commands to:
 * Manage wallets
 * Manage pool configurations
 * Manage DIDs
-* Sending transactions to ledger
+* Send transactions to the ledger

 #### Options
 * -h and --help - Print usage. (usage: `indy-cli --help`)